chrislittle/AzureSubscriptionAutomation/Bicep/README.md

-# Azure Bicep Code Provision a Microsoft Customer Agreement (MCA) Subscription
+# Azure Bicep Code to Provision a Microsoft Customer Agreement (MCA) Subscription
 This sample bicep code & process provides customers with a TemplateSpec that can be reused across an organization.

 ### Prerequisites